-A recording of this even can be viewed here.
+A recording of this event can be viewed here.

 March 2021 marks the fifth anniversary of CUNY SPH as a consolidated independent college within CUNY.
 This event is part of a series of events marking the school’s “Five Years Together.”